How helpful was this page?

-If you are Centralized Catalog, the Select A Site window appears each time you access the Explore Builder.
-This allows you to select the site whose Explore interface you would like to build; however, the choices offered depend on the sites that you, as an operator, have permission to access (review Site Access for more information).
+If you are Centralized Catalog, each time you access the Explore Builder, it will default to whichever site you are logged into, depending on the sites that you, as an operator, have permission to access (review Site Access for more information).
 Therefore, you may have access to multiple sites, but not all the sites defined in Sites Management.
-Unlike other Alexandria modules and interfaces, the union site record does appear in the Select A Site list; this allows you to create a default Explore interface for the union site and later share it with individual sites.
+To create Global panes, log in to the union site, where you can create a default Explore interface, which can also be shared with individual sites.

 The left-hand side of the module contains the Panes List, where all the Explore panes matching your Find criteria will be displayed.
 This section also contains shortcuts where you can Add or Remove Explore panes.

 The default contents of the Panes List will be your local (i.e. user-created) panes in alphabetical order.
 If there are no panes in the Panes List when Explore Builder is accessed, COMPanion can provide you with the global Explore panes to use as reference or examples; if they appear hidden, select Show Global Panes from the Actions menu.

 Select a pane from the Panes List to display the contents of that pane (e.g. the buttons, icons, and actions) in the Current Pane section (i.e. the right-hand portion of the Explore Builder)

 The control strip situated below the Panes List contains tools that useful for adding, duplicating, importing, exporting, or removing Explore panes.

 Add.
 Create a new Explore Pane by clicking the Add button.
 Provide a name for your new pane (required).
 The name can be changed later.